 Christian Counseling is a highly specialized calling that requires careful training.
 Hurting people can heal.
-At the Marriage and Family Therapy and Counseling program at Reformed Theological Seminary, we prepare Christians who can work with God's Word and God's world as they minister God's truth to the fabric of people's lives.
-Under the authority of Scripture and with the foundation of a biblical world view, our students learn to see the people they help both as individuals living before the face of God and as active members of family relationships.
+In the Master of Arts in Counseling (MAC) program at Reformed Theological Seminary, we prepare Christians to work with God's Word and God's world as they apply God's truth to the fabric of people's lives.
+Under the authority of Scripture and with the foundation of a biblical worldview, our students learn to see the people they help both as individuals living before the face of God and as active members of family relationships.

 Solid Biblical Foundation

-Integrated with Strong Academic Psychological Studies
+Integrated with Strong Academic Counseling Studies

 Extensive Clinical Experience

-- At least 500 hours of face-to-face client contact, 250 of which must be relational
+- At least 400 hours of face-to-face client contact, 150 of which must be relational

-- Between 1000 and 1500 hours of total clinical experience
+- Between 1000 and 1500 hours of total clinical experience (2.5 hours weekly)